Hollyhock Humanities Fellowship

 Eligibility Requirements

-• Apply as a high school history or social studies teacher with at least three years of teaching experience.
+• Have at least three years of teaching experience.

 • Maintain at least a part-time classroom teaching position at your current school site for the duration of the fellowship